Vlsir/Hdl21Schematics/readme.md

 SVG is an XML-based schema and allows for semi-custom strucutre and metadata.
 This structure and metadata, detailed [later in this document](#the-svg-schematic-schema), is what makes an SVG a schematic.

-While _reading_ schematics requires any old computer, _writing_ them is best done with custom software.
+While _reading_ schematics just requires any old computer, _writing_ them is best done with custom software.
 The primary Hdl21 schematics graphical editor runs in three primary contexts:

 - As a standalone desktop application
 - As a VsCode Extension